Author's note: I hope you enjoy this.

 "Of course."
 I replied.

-"But...well...don't you know who she is?" he said in a somewhat hushed voice.
-It didn't exactly work out as planned; she could here every word no matter how quietly we spoke.
+"But...well...don't you know who she is?" he said in a hushed voice.
+It didn't exactly work out as planned; I don't doubt that she could here every word no matter how quietly we spoke.
 She looked amused; James obviously didn't register the fact that I had greeted her by name so of course I knew who she was.

 "Yes James, I do.
 And your point is?"

 "Uhhh, um well..."
 I did feel a little pity for him.
-He is, after all the youngest out of the three of us, he has yet to learn how to hold his tongue when necessary, Alexander had recovered from his initial shock by now, but added nothing to the conversation.
+He is, after all the youngest out of the three of us, he has yet to learn how to hold his tongue when necessary.
+Alexander had recovered from his initial shock by this point, but added nothing to the conversation.
 He just stared at Raven, assessing her every move.
 And she stared right back, unflinching and not bothered by his stare or our conversation.

 "Not to worry."
-She replied and I noticed that when she speaks she doesn't say a lot, she appears to be about 16/17 years of age, although that doesn't mean a lot in the supernatural world.
-At least she isn't a giggly, gossipy teenager, although I never thought she would be.
 By this time both James and Alexander had read her file and I am sure they found it as impressive as I did.

-"You have certainly had a wide variety of jobs, these go from dance teacher, photographer, artist, writer, to: driver, hired gun and bodyguard.
-You've also got qualifications in all three sciences, English, maths, several different languages, Law, business, textiles, performing arts, drama, music technology, health and social care, child care, catering, sport, black belts in both taekwondo and karate, and that isn't even a dent in all of the subjects that you have listed here, it appears like you have qualifications in almost every subject that exists.
+"You have certainly had a wide variety of jobs, these go from photographer, artist, writer, to: driver, hired gun and bodyguard.
+You've also got qualifications in all three sciences, English, maths, electrical engineering, several different languages, Law, business, music technology, computer science, sport, a black belt in Karate, and that isn't even a dent in all of the subjects that you have listed here, it appears like you have qualifications in almost every subject that exists.
 I mean some of these can be fitted in to categories but to be honest with you I'm struggling to find a link between them all."
 Alexander began the interview.

 "There isn't really a link at all." was her reply, when we said nothing for a moment she continued, "I try a lot of different things, you would be surprised when a time comes where you need a qualification in something that would usually appear completely random and unnecessary.
 I've learnt that it's best to get a complete selection of qualifications, it then saves time later on."